Updated on 10/01/2024. Tinos has incredible villages, beautiful beaches and beautiful hiking trails!

 If you are into hiking or walking, then I strongly recommend you select a route and just hike.

-Through a hiking trails network that exceeds 150 kilometres, you will discover an authentic, unexplored island of the Cyclades, hospitable and impressive all year round!
+Through a hiking trail network that exceeds 150 kilometres, you will discover an authentic, unexplored island of the Cyclades, hospitable and impressive all year round!

 You will find the maps in different places in Tinos, like the port, but also online here.